mlresearch/v2/_posts/2007-03-11-shalev-shwartz07a.md

   who receives all the examples in advance and sets its label ranker to be the optimal solution of a constrained optimization problem.
-This optimization problem consists of two terms: the empirical label-ranking loss of the competitor and a complexity measure of the competitor''s ranking function.
-We then describe and analyze a framework for online label ranking that incrementally ascends the dual problem corresponding to the competitor''s optimization problem.
+This optimization problem consists of two terms: the empirical label-ranking loss of the competitor and a complexity measure of the competitor’s ranking function.
+We then describe and analyze a framework for online label ranking that incrementally ascends the dual problem corresponding to the competitor’s optimization problem.
 The generality of our framework enables us to derive new online update schemes.
 In particular, we use the relative entropy as a complexity measure to derive efficient multiplicative algorithms for the label ranking task.
 Depending on the specific form of the instances, the multiplicative